nusenu/OrNetStats/aroi-setup.md

 Make sure to keep your proof up to date when adding more relays.

-A day after creating or your AROI, you should be able to see your graph showing your set of relays on OrNetStats.
+You should be able to see your graph showing your set of relays on OrNetStats a day after creating your AROI.

 # DNS TXT records option